PatWyr/Test/README.md

 </project>
 ```

-TODO TODO WORK IN PROGRESS

-See the [vok-orm-playground](https://gitlab.com/mvysny/vok-orm-playground) for a very simple example project
+See the [jdbi-orm-playground](https://gitlab.com/mvysny/jdbi-orm-playground) for a very simple example project
-using `vok-orm`.
+using `jdbi-orm`.

 ## Usage Examples